skedwards88/lexlet/README.md

 To deploy, push to `main` or manually trigger the GitHub Actions `deploy.yml` workflow.

 Despite the duplication and inefficiency, all required components were copied from my core word game repo, [skedwards88/word_games](https://github.com/skedwards88/word_games).
-Desired changes to game logic or to the word list should be made there and copied to here.
-Only the 6 letter words are required.
+Desired changes to game logic should be made there and copied to here.
+The word lists are imported from https://github.com/skedwards88/word_lists/pkgs/npm/word_lists.

 The game cache was made by executing a function like this in the palette gameInit logic in my core word game repo.
 To reduce file size, the color names were replaced with a representative letter.